cysouw/diathesis/text/c10_participle.md

 ### Temporal interpretation of participle constructions {#sec:participles-temporal-interpretation}

-A widely discussed property of participle construction is the temporal structure of the resulting expression [cf. @hohle1978: 42; @nedjalkov1988a: 412; @maienborn2007: 88; @businger2017: 162, among many others].
-There is a recurrent difference between ~~tense-oriented~~ and ~~perfect-oriented~~ participle constructions [perfect in the sense of @comrie1976: Ch.
+A widely discussed property of participle constructions is the temporal structure of the resulting expression [cf. @hohle1978: 42; @nedjalkov1988a: 412; @maienborn2007: 88; @businger2017: 162, among many others].
+There is a recurrent difference between (in my terms) ~~tense-oriented~~ and ~~perfect-oriented~~ participle constructions ['perfect' in the sense of @comrie1976: Ch.
 3].
-The role of perfective and imperfective aspectual meanings is rather inconclusive, so I propose to focus on slightly odd opposition 'tense vs. perfect' as the main diagnostic for the differences in temporal structure established by participle constructions.
-Note that in the German grammatical tradition there is a verb form called *Perfekt* that, confusingly, is primarily tense-oriented and not perfect-oriented (more on this below).
+The role of perfective and imperfective aspectual meanings is rather inconclusive, so I propose to focus on the slightly odd opposition 'tense vs. perfect' as the main diagnostic for the differences in temporal structure established by participle constructions.
+Note that in the German grammatical tradition there is a verb form called the *Perfekt* that, confusingly, is primarily tense-oriented and not perfect-oriented (more on this below).

 A construction is ~~tense-oriented~~ when it is possible to add a punctual non-present temporal adverbial to the participle construction, like *gestern* 'yesterday', *morgen* 'tomorrow', or *vor zwei Tagen* 'two days ago'.
 Contemporaneous adverbials, like *jetzt* 'now' or *heute* 'today' are not useful to test for tense-orientation, as they are also compatible with perfect-orientation.
-For example, the *werden* Passive in [@next a] and the *bekommen* Dative Passive in [@next b] are both tense-oriented.
-In contrast, the *bleiben* anticausative in [@nnext a] and the *wissen* Opiniativ in [@nnext b] are both not tense-oriented.
+For example, the *werden* passive in [@next a] and the *bekommen* passive in [@next b] are both tense-oriented.
+In contrast, the *bleiben* anticausative in [@nnext a] and the *wissen* novative in [@nnext b] are both not tense-oriented.

 ::: ex
 - Das Auto wird morgen repariert.